'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 - Recommended: a telephoto zoom lens, such as a 70-200 or 70-300.
 Doesn't have to have a wide aperture or a stabilizer - an f/4 is more than enough.

 - Recommended: A filter set for landscape photography.
-I personally use Lee, Heliopan and Singh-Ray filters.
+I personally use Lee and Heliopan filters.
 A good filter set is worth its weight in gold for a landscape enthousiast.
 If you need to consult about buying a filter set, I'll be happy to help.

 - Recommended: A camera remote.